dianavile/Projects/README.md

 # Projects
 __How to tackle the MemoryGame Project3__ with `project > requirements > plan > code" strategy`

+THINK
 - Read the [project rubric](https://review.udacity.com/#!/rubrics/591/view)
-- Understand the game logic: write a TODOLIST for the code
+- Understand the game logic: Write the Game Requirements & a TODOLIST with coding steps
+- Research: search resources, add them to TODOLIST CREATE
 - Download Starterscode.
-Open a new Pen in CodePen.
+- Open a new Pen in CodePen. /Create a Repository in GitHub.
 - Start with HTML & JavaScript (game logic and functionality first).
 - End with CSS (leave styling untill the end)
+REVIEW
 - Review and understand the given project files structure.
+SUBMIT

 ##  Project specifications (game logics & functionality)